MarcosDemetry/MarcosDemetry.github.io/index.md

 layout: page
 ---

-Research Assistant at the [Research Institute of Industrial Economics](https://www.ifn.se/eng).
+Research Assistant at the [Research Institute of Industrial Economics](https://www.ifn.se/eng) and the [Institute of Social Research, Stockholm University](https://sofi.su.se).
 Interested in urban studies, complex systems, and data analysis.

 # Working Papers